 - Academic milestones

 - Beginning Fall 2016, you must receive a C- or higher in BIO 111, a C or higher in Anatomy, and a C or higher in KIN 250 to receive credit for the course.
 You must also receive a C or higher in any course with prefix: KIN.

-Freshmen and sophomore students are advised through the HHS Advising Center.
-To receive your advising code, meet with an advisor, or get help planning your schedule, contact the HHS Advising Center in 221 McIver Building at 336-334-9753 or email@example.com.
-This does not include PEHTE students.
+Freshmen and sophomore Kinesiology majors are advised through the HHS Advising & Personal Development Center.
+If you need to meet with an advisor, or get help planning your schedule, contact HHS Advising in 228 Stone Building at 336-334-9753 or email@example.com. *This does not include PEHTE students.

 Juniors and Seniors

 To complete an appeal, click this link and follow all directions.
 An appeal can be completed for a range of issues including but not limited to: course substitution from a UNCG course, course substitution for a transferred course, pre-req to be admitted to a course, GPA needed to be admitted to a course, etc. Please read and follow all directions and submit all proper documents.
 Most appeals are reviewed by the KIN Undergraduate Studies Committee.
-This Committee typically meets once a month on the 3rd Tuesday.
-Appeals will be reviewed and voted on during these meetings.
-In order to have your appeal reviewed, it needs to be completed and submitted by the second Tuesday of each month to allow the Committee time to review the appeal.
-Please take this into consideration when submitting an appeal (especially if graduation, financial aid, course registration, etc. is at stake).
+Please see the sample student appeal letter for proper formatting under student forms.

 KIN Course Overload